mzazon/awesome-cloud-projects/aws/recommendation-systems-personalize/recommendation-systems-personalize.md

 5. At least 25 unique users and 100 unique items for meaningful recommendations
 6. Estimated cost: $50-150/month for training and inference (depends on data size and request volume)

-> **Note**: Amazon Personalize requires a minimum amount of data to train effective models.
-Insufficient data will result in poor recommendation quality.
+> **Note**: Amazon Personalize requires a minimum of 1,000 item interactions to train effective models.
+Insufficient data will result in poor recommendation quality and training failures.

 ## Preparation